JasonHEngineering/DIY-Robot-Arm-V3/ESP32-S3 Codes (sub-system testing)/Servo_basic_V2/README.md

-# Servo mechnism basic sanity check
+# Servo mechanism basic sanity check

-Code to sanity test if the Servo mechnism is working.
+Code to sanity test if the Servo mechanism is working.
 PWM pin used from ESP32-S3 is now GPIO38 (although it was originally with GPIO 43, which is not suitable due to Serial com) Servo in this case was a MG996R, wired with an independent 5V source (I was using a Mini 560 PRO).